 The discharge can be very small or shallow, or it can be very severe or deep.
 All batteries can be cycled, but the question is how deeply and how many times before a permanent loss of capacity occurs.

-One common use of battery is called “float service”.
-In a float service applications(eg. UPS), the battery storage is not regularly used, and is available on a standby basis for emergencies only(eg. loss of main utility power).
+One common use of the battery is called “float service”.
+In a float service applications(eg. UPS), the battery storage is not regularly used and is available on a standby basis for emergencies only(eg. loss of main utility power).
 Batteries are trickle charged at a small rate.
 When they are needed, they are discharged relatively quickly, but then gradually and fully recharged from maximum utility power over many days.
 Then they float gain for weeks or months.
 Battery manufacturers often claim 20 years of usable life for batteries in float service.
-This however is NOT the way, the battery in PV applications will be used!
+This, however, is NOT the way, the battery in PV applications will be used!

 You should know that the batteries used in photovoltaic applications will definitely be subjected to cycling on a daily basis, and perhaps also deeply cycled.
 So useful service life in PV “cycling service” will be less(5-10years).